rohanhrk/DEV_2022/l001_Web_dev/1_FRONTEND/4_Namaste_React/l001 - Inception/Theory/Session1-Theory.md

 # _Chapter 01 - Inception_

 ## Q: What is `Emmet`?
-A: `Emmet` is the essential toolkit for web-developers.
-It allows you to `type shortcuts` that are then expanded into full pieces of code for writing `HTML and CSS`, based on an abbreviation structure most developers already use that expands into full-fledged HTML markup and CSS rules.
+A: `Emmet` is a productivity tool for web developers that simplifies writing `HTML and CSS code`.
+By using short, easy-to-remember abbreviations, it allows rapid generation of `complex code snippets`.
+It speeds up front-end development, making it more efficient and reducing the need for manual typing, saving time and effort..

 ## Q: Difference between a `Library and Framework`?
-A: A `library` is a collection of packages that perform specific operations whereas a `framework` contains the basic flow and architecture of an application.
-The major difference between them is the complexity.
-Libraries contain a number of methods that a developer can just call whenever they write code.
-React js is library and Angular is Framework.
-The `framework` provides the flow of a software application and tells the developer what it needs and calls the code provided by the developer as required.
-If a `library` is used, the application calls the code from the library.
+A: A `library` is a collection of pre-written functions or code that developers can use to perform specific tasks,

+while a `framework` is a complete set of `tools, rules, and conventions` that dictate how an application should be structured, providing a foundation for building an entire system.

 ## Q: What is `CDN`?
 Why do we use it?
-A: A `content delivery network (CDN)` refers to a geographically distributed group of servers that work together to provide fast delivery of Internet content.
-The main use of a CDN is to deliver content through a network of servers in a secure and efficient way.
+A: A `CDN, or Content Delivery Network`, is a network of servers distributed across various locations worldwide.
+It stores and delivers website assets like `images, CSS, and JavaScript files` to users from the closest server.
+This improves website speed and performance, reducing load times and enhancing user experience..

 ## Q: Why is `React known as React`?
-A: `React` is named React because of its ability to `react to changes in data`.
+A: `React` got its name because it `reacts` to changes in a web application's state.
-React is called React because it was designed to be a declarative, efficient, and flexible JavaScript library for building user interfaces.
-The name `React` was chosen because the library was designed to allow developers to "react" to changes in state and data within an application, and to update the user interface in a declarative and efficient manner.
+It `efficiently updates the user interface` when the data changes, avoiding the need to manually modify the DOM.
+It `revolutionized web development` by simplifying UI development and making it more responsive and dynamic.
 `React` is a `JavaScript-based UI development library`. `Facebook` and an `open-source developer community` run it.

 ## Q: What is `crossorigin in script tag`?
-A: The `crossorigin` attribute sets the mode of the request to an HTTP CORS Request.
-The purpose of crossorigin attribute is used to share the resources from one domain to another domain.
-Basically, it is used to handle the CORS request.
-It is used to handle the CORS request that checks whether it is safe to allow for sharing the resources from other domains.
+A: The `crossorigin` attribute in the script tag is used to fetch scripts from different domains securely, preventing Cross-Origin Resource Sharing (CORS) issues in web applications.
+It ensures proper handling of cross-origin requests by the browser.

 ### _Syntax_
 ```sh
 <script crossorigin="anonymous|use-credentials">
 ```

 ## Q: What is difference between `React and ReactDOM`?
-A: `React` is a JavaScript library for building User Interfaces whereas `ReactDOM` is also JavaScript library that allows `React to interact with the DOM`.
+A: React is a JavaScript library for building user interfaces.
-The react package contains `React.createElement()`, `React.Component`, `React.Children`, and other helpers related to elements and component classes.
-You can think of these as the isomorphic or universal helpers that you need to build components.
-The react-dom package contains `ReactDOM.render()`, and in react-dom/server we have server-side rendering support with `ReactDOMServer.renderToString()` and `ReactDOMServer.renderToStaticMarkup()`.
+    while React DOM is a specific package within React that focuses on rendering components to the DOM.

+React handles component logic, while React DOM handles updating the actual HTML in the browser.

 ## Q: What is difference between `react.development.js` and `react.production.js` files via `CDN`?